HanadaLee/openresty/README.md

 [Back to TOC](#table-of-contents)

-Components of riginal OpenResty bundule
+Components of original OpenResty bundule
 --------------------

 Below lists all the components bundled in original OpenResty.